Calcium and Iron: Can You Take Them Together?

 • People recovering from blood loss or surgery

-If iron absorption is reduced day after day, symptoms of low iron may persist or worsen.
-These can include fatigue, weakness, shortness of breath, headaches, pale skin, brittle nails, hair shedding, poor exercise tolerance, and trouble concentrating.
+If iron uptake is reduced day after day in these groups, symptoms of low iron — fatigue, weakness, shortness of breath, headaches, pale skin, brittle nails, hair shedding, and poor concentration — may take longer to improve.

 What should you do?

-• Do not take iron with milk, yogurt, cheese, or calcium-fortified foods
+• Do not take iron with milk, yogurt, cheese, calcium-fortified plant milks, or calcium-fortified juices.

-• If iron upsets your stomach, take it with a small snack that does not contain calcium
+• If iron upsets your stomach, use a small non-dairy snack rather than a dairy one.

-Usually, no dose change is needed if you can separate the doses properly.
-If your iron levels are not improving despite taking supplements, talk with your clinician before increasing the dose.
-The problem may be timing, poor tolerance, the wrong iron formulation, ongoing blood loss, or another medical issue affecting absorption.
+• If your iron levels are not improving on supplements, review timing and labs with your clinician before assuming you need a higher dose.
+The cause may be timing, tolerance, the iron formulation, ongoing blood loss, or another absorption issue.

 Which specific products are affected?

-This interaction applies to both prescription and over-the-counter products that contain calcium or iron.
+This applies to both prescription and over-the-counter products containing calcium or iron, plus dietary calcium sources.

 Common iron-containing products